PhilRW/blog/content/post/2026-01-30-unfinished-lyrics.md

 I love his squishy puffy cheeks
 Yes, the ones above and the ones below (no homo)

-He’s going to put is back on the map
+He’s going to put us back on the map
 He listens when I speak
 He sits right here in my lap
 I give him a little treat